 - PSRD is recommended for spatiotemporal reaction-diffusion systems.

 The source code, tutorial, API, and developer manual are available here:

-The following publications describe the method implemented here.
+The following publications describe the algorithms implemented in pSSAlib and the theory behind them.
 Please cite them whenever you use the corresponding method or the software provided here.

 This article introduces the general concept of partial propensities and presents PDM and SPDM:

 R. Ramaswamy, N. González-Segredo, and I. F. Sbalzarini.
 A new class of highly efficient exact stochastic simulation algorithms for chemical reaction networks.
 J. Chem.
 Phys., 130(24):244104, 2009.
 (PDF)